Mark Pretti Nature Tours, L.L.C.

 Our terra firme outings can be productive with many widespread Amazonian species being seen - screaming piha, pompadour cotinga, yellow-rumped and red-rumped caciques, fork-tailed palm-swift, red-legged and short-billed honeycreepers, blue dacnis, and a great diversity of manakins (dwarf tyrant, blue-backed, white-crowned, blue-crowned, and golden headed).
 A late afternoon boat trip on the quiet Rio Negro gives us opportunities to see red-breasted blackbird, dense night roosts of ruddy ground doves and orange-fronted yellow-finches, displaying fork-tailed flycatchers (I finally know what they use the tail for), savanna hawk, large numbers of white-eyed parakeets coming in to the night roost, and, after sunset, band-tailed and sand-colored nighthawks and both greater and lesser bulldog bats.

-Though the hotel grounds are busy with many common edge species - yellow-browed sparrow, blue-gray, palm, and silver-beaked tanagers, tropical kingbird, and mouse-colored tyrannulet - there are a few forest species that make frequent cameos, and we've had some nice views of yellow-tufted woodpecker, gray-crowned flycatcher, forest elaenia, and Klage's antwren here.
+Though the hotel grounds are busy with many common edge species - yellow-browed sparrow, blue-gray, palm, and silver-beaked tanagers, tropical kingbird, and southern mouse-colored tyrannulet - there are a few forest species that make frequent cameos, and we've had some nice views of yellow-tufted woodpecker, gray-crowned flatbill, forest elaenia, and Klage's antwren here.
 The grounds are also home to a day roost of Spix's night monkeys which are easily seen.
 One of my favorite wildlife highlights here are the large numbers of pink-toed tarantulas.
 While I have tarantulas in my back yard and have seen many all over the neotropics, until seeing the pink-toeds, I wouldn't have guessed that there is a large arboreal tarantula that doesn't live in a ground burrow and instead lives in large palm trees where it hides out by day in a silken tube at the bases of the large leaves.
 By night they mostly perch at eye level on the palm trunks doing what most tarantulas do, sitting and waiting for unsuspecting prey to pass by.
 In addition to the sit-and-wait ambush predation, we once watched one climb a wall and go upside down and crawl across the underside of the roof to get to a cicada.
 While this is no big deal for smaller spiders, this is not something that most large and heavy tarantulas can do or can afford to do as they can literally break if they fall.
 The tarantula we watched grabbed the cicada which turned out to be a male as it immediately starting buzzing, breaking free of the tarantulas grasp.
-The tarantula promptly feel 8 feet to the ground and just walked away.
+The tarantula promptly fell 8 feet to the ground and just walked away.

 I've had a great time sharing this special part of Amazonia with my travel companions and have greatly enjoyed the new experiences and new knowledge that I've found here.
 The area is beautiful, the people are warm. talented, and hard-working, the forests are vast, and the species and habitat diversity is world class.
-I can't wait to return in 2021 !
+I can't wait to return !

 Long-billed woodcreeper, Common squirrel monkey, Butterfly, Dusky parrot, Bronzy jacamar, Scarlet macaw, Brazilian porcupine by Misty Vaughn